Transport and Delivery of Objects with a Soft Everting Robot: Design Overview

 \section{Design Overview}

-In this section, we review the design concept for a soft everting robot with an accessible internal working chamber, first demonstrated by Ryu et al.~\cite{origamiRyu}, and discuss the materials and modifications made to deploy a variety of payloads.
-The origami-inspired mechanism replaces the previously used spool with a stack of origami folds wrapped around a rigid inner tube (Fig.~\ref{fig-design}).
-Since the far end of material is attached to the inner tube, the central chamber remains open, allowing objects equal to or smaller than the inner tube to pass from the base to the tip throughout deployment.
+In this section, we review the design concept for a soft everting robot with an accessible internal working \kj{channel}, first demonstrated by Kim \textit{et al.}~\cite{origamiRyu}, and discuss the materials and modifications made to deliver a variety of payloads.

+The Kim \textit{et al.}~\cite{origamiRyu} paper used an origami-inspired mechanism featuring an origami folding pattern to replace the previously used spool.
+We take inspiration from this but found that as we increased the inner tube diameter for payload insertion, self-organized folds wrapped around the rigid inner tube were more effective for storing the material(Fig.~\ref{fig-design}).
+Since the far end of material is attached to the inner tube, the internal working \kj{channel} remains open, allowing objects equal to or smaller than the inner tube to pass from the base to the tip throughout delivery.
 Servos are used to supply and retract the membrane from the tube.
-The inner material applies a pressure envelope around any objects inside, pulling them along as the robot everts.
-This pressure is also applied on the inner tube, increasing friction.
-The inner tube can be pressurized and this inner pressure, plus the servos, helps with breaking the friction on the stored material.
+The internal working \kj{channel} applies a pressure envelope around any objects inside, pulling them along as the robot everts.
+This pressure is also applied on the inner tube, increasing friction, but a flow of pressurized air can be applied to the inner tube to helps with breaking the friction on the stored material.

+To deliver individual payloads, we need to increase the inner tube’s size and make the outside end unsealable, allowing payloads to be added during growth.
+We aim to deliver payloads around the size of a water bottle, i.e. objects around \SI{6}{\centi\meter} in diameter, so we use an inner tube diameter, \(D_t\), of \SI{10.2}{\centi\meter}.
+We must also increase the diameter of the robot, \(D_{\text{robot}}\), to accommodate, increasing to \SI{12.7}{\centi\meter}.
+Comparing this to the earlier work by Kim \textit{et al}.~\cite{origamiRyu}, which used \(D_{\text{robot}} = \SI{5}{\centi\meter}\) and \(D_t = \SI{1.3}{\centi\meter}\), yields a ratio of \(D_{\text{robot}}/D_t = 3.8\), whereas our design achieves \(D_{\text{robot}}/D_t \approx 1.27\)

+While this lower ratio lowers the packing efficiency of our material, increasing \(D_{\text{robot}}\) to preserve the larger aspect ratio also introduces drawbacks.
+Larger diameters reduce maneuverability by increasing the turning radius and limiting the robot’s fit through smaller apertures.
+They also become flow-rate limited~\cite{heap2024large}, requiring more air volume for growth.
+The burst pressure also decreases, limiting the pressure to secure and lift payloads (Section~\ref{sec:modeling}).
+Reducing the aspect ratio too close to 1:1 causes excessive friction \cite{godaba2019payload} and insufficient space for self-stacking, increasing resistance to material feeding and limiting stored length.
+We found that our chosen \(D_{\text{robot}}/D_t \approx 1.27\) balances these factors, accommodating meaningful payloads while maintaining efficient growth, manageable friction, and good mobility in confined spaces.